Turnip (Shalgam) Safety Inspection

 Quick Safety Tips

-- Perform the wet cotton rub test for dye detection
+• Perform the cotton rub test on purple tops for Rhodamine B

-- Peel deeply to remove most surface chemical residues
+• Always peel the skin deeply to remove surface chemical residues

 Multilingual Local Names